Nothing lubricates the gears of love like a great playlist of seductive music.

-- Simon & Garfunkel, Scarborough Fair: a transcendental sound for transcendental experience
+- Simon & Garfunkel, Scarborough Fair: a transcendental sound for a transcendental experience

 - Pearl Jam: Wishlist is great for romantic nights

-- Classical: if you go classical, pick something easy on the hear or it’ll be too much (Ennio Morricone here from “Once Upon A Time In The West)
+- Classical: if you go classical, pick something easy on the ear or it’ll be too much (Ennio Morricone here from “Once Upon A Time In The West)

 - Kings of Leon: Closer is about a vampire, a common woman’s fantasy.
 Perfect to slowly move closer and kiss/bite her on the neck

-- Certe Notti by Ligabue: if you’re an English-speaker adding some foreign songs is a must.
-It makes you come across more worldly and open-minded
+- Certe Notti by Ligabue: if you’re an English speaker adding some foreign songs is a must.
+It makes you come across as more worldly and open-minded